pattern-lab/patternlab-node/packages/docs/src/docs/php/advanced-reload-browser.md

 ---

-title: Auto Reloading the Browser Window When Changes Are Made | Pattern Lab
+title: Auto Reloading the Browser Window When Changes Are Made
-heading: Auto Reloading the Browser Window When Changes Are Made - PHP
+tags:
+  - docs
 ---

 An auto-reload service was built into Pattern Lab 1.
 With Pattern Lab 2 this feature has been turned into the [Auto-Reload Plugin](https://github.com/pattern-lab/plugin-php-reload).
 To install this plugin do the following: